mgaitan/google-photos-to-youtube/README.md

 ## Setup

-1. Copy `client_id.json.dist` as `client_id.json`

-and follow https://developers.google.com/photos/library/guides/get-started to create a new project.
+1. Follow https://developers.google.com/photos/library/guides/get-started to create a new project (as a "Desktop app" could work).
+Remember to copy `CLIENT_ID` and `CLIENT_SECRET` of your app.

-It requires permissions on Google Photos and Youtube data v3 APIs to download and upload from one service to the other.

-2. Replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` in the client_id.json file with the provided Client ID.
+2. In addition to Google Photos, your app requires access `Youtube data v3 API`.
+Enable it from https://console.cloud.google.com/apis/dashboard clicking in "Enable APIS and SERVICES"

 3. As your app will be in "Testing" mode, you need to authorize the specific accounts that will use the app.
-Goto to https://console.cloud.google.com/apis/credentials/consent and add them clicking in "+ Add user".
+Goto to https://console.cloud.google.com/apis/credentials/consent and add them clicking in "Add user".
+It could be more than one account as the source Google Photos account and the Youtube account could be differents.

-3. Open the notebook in Colab and upload `client_id.json`.
-Then run the cells and follow the instructions.
+4. Open the notebook in Colab, run the cells and follow the instructions.